 Conclusion

 Now that you've mastered this conversion, why not put your knowledge to the test?
-Plan a small home project, assist a friend with their measurements, or simply explore the world around you with a newfound appreciation for accurate dimensions.
+Also, plan a small home project, assist a friend with their measurements, or simply explore the world around you with a newfound appreciation for accurate dimensions.
 Share this article with others who might benefit from this knowledge, and let's build a world where measurements are clear, precise, and universally understood.